What is Legal Aid? Your support helps vulnerable Oregonians

 - Legal aid services focus on high priority civil legal needs: food, shelter, medical care, income maintenance, and physical safety.

-- Nearly 700,000 low-income and elderly Oregonians qualify for the services of 131 legal aid attorneys state wide.
+- Nearly 700,000 low-income and senior Oregonians qualify for the services of 131 legal aid attorneys state wide.

-- In 2021, legal aid attorneys served more than 15,000 clients.
-Legal aid stretches limited resources by providing self-help material and through pro bono programs.
+- In 2022, legal aid attorneys served almost 23,000 clients directly.
+Legal aid also stretches limited resources by providing self-help material and through pro bono programs.

 - Those eligible for legal aid must meet the federal poverty income guidelines.

-- 24% of legal aid’s cases are family law cases, usually helping the victims of domestic violence obtain and enforce restraining orders and create stable home environment for their children.
+- 20% of legal aid’s cases were family law cases in 2022, usually helping the victims of domestic violence obtain and enforce restraining orders and create stable home environment for their children.

 - Studies have shown that having a legal aid office in the community is the single largest factor in reducing domestic violence.